vippsas/vipps-woocommerce/README.md

 ## Getting started

 * Sign up to use ([Vipps på Nett](https://www.vipps.no/signup/vippspanett/))
-* Vipps will review the application and perform KYC and AML controls.
+* Vipps MobilePay will review the application and perform KYC and AML controls.
 You may log onto [portal.vipps.no](https://portal.vipps.no) to see the status of your application.
 This is also where you can retrieve the API credentials used to configure the plugin in WooCommerce after your application has been approved.
 * Proceed to [Installation](#installation).

 ### Installation

 1. Download and activate the plugin from this GitHub repository or [Vipps Recurring Payments for WooCommerce on wordpress.org](https://wordpress.org/plugins/vipps-recurring-payments-gateway-for-woocommerce/)
-2. Enable the *Vipps Recurring Payments* ("Vipps faste betalinger") payment method in WooCommerce: *Settings* > *Payments* ("Betalinger").
+2. Enable the *Vipps MobilePay Recurring Payments* payment method in WooCommerce: *Settings* > *Payments*.
 3. Click *Manage* on the payment method.
 4. Proceed to [Retrieving Vipps API Keys](#retrieving-vipps-api-keys).

 ![Setup](https://raw.githubusercontent.com/vippsas/vipps-recurring-woocommerce/master/.wordpress-org/screenshot-1.png)

-### Retrieving Vipps API Keys
+### Retrieving Vipps MobilePay API Keys

 Log-in to [portal.vipps.no](https://portal.vipps.no/) and get your test API keys, as described in [API keys](https://developer.vippsmobilepay.com/docs/knowledge-base/api-keys/).